-- 1. Go to Deception > Deploy Wizard.
+- 1. Go to Deception > Deployment Wizard.

-- 2. Click + to add a Deception VM.
+- 2. Click + to add a Decoy VM.

 - 3. Configure the following:

-Profile Name Specify the name of the deployment profile in 1-15 characters.
-A-Z, a-z, 0-9 , dash or underscore allowed.
+Name Specify the name of the deployment profile in 1-15 characters.
+A-Z, a-z, 0-9, dash or underscore allowed.
 Cannot be duplicate of the existing profile name.
-Available VMs Select one of the available VM Images.
-Windows or Ubuntu VM Images are available.
+Available Deception OSes Select a Deception OS.
+Windows, Ubuntu VM or SCADA are available.
 Selected Services The selected services are shown.
 This field is not editable.

 4. Set SSH or SAMBA to ON for an Ubuntu VM.
 Set RDP or SMB to ON for Windows.
+Set HTTP, FTP, TFTP, SNMP, MODBUS, S7COMM, BACNET, IPMI, TRICONEX, GUARDIAN-AST or IEC104 to ON for SCADA.

-5. Click Add Decoy for the respective service and configure the following:
+5. Click + Add Lure for the respective service and configure the following:

 Username Specify the username for the decoy in 1-19 characters.
 A-Z, a-z, or 0-9, allowed.
+The user name of the lures should not be the existing user name in the decoy, such as administrator for RDP/SMB services on Windows, or root for SSH/SAMBA services on Linux.
 Password Specify the password for the decoy in 1-14 non-unicode characters.
 Sharename Specify a Sharename in 3-63 characters.
 A-Z, a-z, or 0-9, allowed.
-This option is for a SAMBA (Ubuntu) or SMB (Windows).
+This option is only available for SAMBA (Ubuntu) or SMB (Windows).
 Update or Cancel Click Update to save the username and password.
 Click Cancel to discard the username and password.
-Click Delete to delete an existing decoy.
+Click Delete to delete an existing lure.

 - 6. Repeat step 5 to add more decoys. - 7.
-Switch Launch Immediately to ON to launch the Deception VMs. - 8.
-Click Next. - 9.
+Switch Launch Immediately to ON to launch the Decoy VMs. - 8.
+Switch Reset Decoy to ON to reset the decoy VM once incidents are detected. - 9.
+Input the Reset interval value in seconds. - 10.
+Click Next. - 11.
 Specify the Hostname in 1-15 characters.
 The hostname can start with English characters/digits, and must not end with a hyphen.
 It may contain only the ASCII letters a through z (in a case-insensitive manner), the digits 0 through 9, and the hyphen ('-').
 No other symbols, punctuation characters, or white space are permitted.
-Hostname cannot conflict with existing Decoy names. - 10.
-Click Add Interface. - 11.
-In the Add Interface for Deception VM screen, select the Deploy Interface.
-This is the VLAN or Subnet added in the following topic: Set up the Monitored Network on page 10 - 12.
-Configure the following settings in the Add Interface for Deception VM screen:
+Hostname cannot conflict with existing Decoy names. - 12.
+Click Add Interface. - 13.
+In the Add Interface for Decoy screen, use the drop down menu to select the Deploy Interface.
+This should be set to the VLAN or Subnet added in Set up the Deployment Network on page 11 - 14.
+Configure the following settings in the Add Interface for Decoy VM screen:

 Addressing Mode Select Static or DHCP .
 Selecting Static will allow you to configure the IP address for all the decoys.
 Selecting DHCP will enable the decoys to receive IP address from the DHCP server.
 Network Mask The network mask is shown automatically.
 Gateway Specify the gateway.
 IP Count Specify the number of IP address to be assigned.
-The maximum per Deception VM is 16 IPs.
+The maximum per Decoy VM is 16 IPs.
 IP count will automatically switch to 1 if the addressing mode is DHCP.
 Min The minimum IP address in the IP range.
 Max The maximum IP address in the IP range.
 IP Ranges Specify the IP range between Min and Max .

+15. Click Done.

-- 13. Click Done. - 14.
-Click Template to save as a template.
-The template is visible with the Profile Name in Deception > Deploy Wizard. - 15.
-Click Deploy to deploy the decoys on the network.
+16. Click Template to save as a template.
+The template is visible with the Profile Name in Deception > Deploy Wizard.

+17. Click Deploy to deploy the decoys on the network.